quicwg/base-drafts/draft-ietf-quic-transport.md

   parameter is equivalent to sending a MAX_STREAMS ({{frame-max-streams}}) of the corresponding type with the same value.

-ack_delay_exponent (0x000a):
+ack_delay_multiplier (0x000a):

-: The ACK delay exponent is an integer value indicating an exponent used to decode the ACK Delay field in the ACK frame ({{frame-ack}}).
-  If this value is absent, a default value of 3 is assumed (indicating a multiplier of 8).
-Values above 20 are invalid.
+: The ACK delay multiplier is an integer value indicating a multiplier used to decode the ACK Delay field in the ACK frame ({{frame-ack}}).
+If this value is absent, a default value of 10 (corresponding to a resolution of 10 microseconds)is assumed.
+Values above 1,000,000 (corresponding to a resolution of 1 second) are invalid.

 max_ack_delay (0x000b):